clearskies-py/doc-infra/docs/docs/handlers/list.md

 ### Searchable Columns

 A list of column names from the model which the client is allowed to search by.
 Of course, each column must exist in the model schema and have a type that supports searching.
-Note that the base `List` handler itself does **not** support searching, but all its child classes do.
+Note that the base `List` handler itself does **not** support searching and so this is not required or applicable when using the `List` handler.
+However, all the child classes of the `List` handler support searching and require this configuration setting.

 ### Sortable Columns